-Whenever baseband authentication or encryption is used, the two devices shall create a secure connection using the GAP authentication procedure as described in Section 5.1 of the Generic Access Profile [5].
-This procedure may include entering a Bluetooth PIN code or passkey and creation of proper link keys.
-If Simple Secure Pairing is not in use and when the UI of the Hands-Free unit is limited, a fixed Bluetooth PIN code may be used during the GAP authentication procedure.
+Whenever baseband authentication and/or encryption is used, the two devices shall create a secure connection using the GAP authentication procedure as described in Section 5.1 of the Generic Access Profile [5].
+This procedure may include entering a Bluetooth PIN code and creation of proper link keys.
+In cases when the UI of the Hands-Free unit is limited, a fixed Bluetooth PIN code may be used during the GAP authentication procedure.